LarsNorlander/dev-diary/kotlin.md

 ### 7:30 PM

 I was reading a little more on structural patterns.
 But then I got a surprise visit from a family member.
 I won't be counting this to my 100 Days of Code though since it was too little.

+## September 18, 2018

+### 7:05 PM

+Read more about creational patterns and I'm nearly done with all of them.
+This book sure has a lot gamer humor.